 GPS Coordinates: 36.68786, -81.53959

-Grindstone is a well-kept, well-maintained campground at Mount Rogers National Recreation Area.
-A large flat at the upper end of the Laurel Creek is the setting for this shady old time camping area that is kept neat and clean, a place where time slows.
+Grindstone Campground is a well-kept, well-maintained campground at Mount Rogers National Recreation Area.
+A large flat at the upper end of the Laurel Creek is the setting for this shady old time camping area.
+Kept neat and clean, this is a place where time slows.
 Mount Rogers stands directly to the south and the Iron Mountains rise to the north.
-Nice campsites -- many of them electric -- hot showers and flush toilets make Grindstone attractive for those in an RV or a tent.
+Many of the campsites are electric, plus hot showers and flush toilets make Grindstone attractive for those in an RV or a tent.

-Recommended Fall Fun: The Whispering Waters Nature Trail makes a .6-mile loop from near the campground amphitheater but the real action is in the surrounding high country, which is the loftiest in the state.
+The Whispering Waters Nature Trail makes a 0.6-mile loop from near the campground amphitheater, but the real action is in the surrounding high country, which is the loftiest in the state.
 The Mount Rogers Trail is the campground gateway into the Lewis Fork Wilderness, located just south of the campground.
 It’s a little over 2,000 feet to the top of Mount Rogers through the wilderness, but the change in flora will amaze.
 You can also drive to higher nearby trailheads, such as Scales, then more easily explore this land of open meadows, rock outcrops and dense tree stands complemented with wild ponies and wild bears.
-Also, the famed Virginia Creeper Trail is nearby, where you can take a 17 mile downhill bike ride through magnificent mountain and rural scenery.
+Also, the famed Virginia Creeper Trail is nearby, where you can take a 17-mile downhill bike ride through magnificent mountain and rural scenery.

 Goose Point Recreation Area